Plonkish Arithmetization

 The best method for explaining this concept I found was documented by the Lambdaclass team, I would be explaining this PLONKISH wire relationship using this concept also.
 We would be representing the circuit structure and the witnesses in the form of a matrix.

-Introducing the QQ matrix;
+Introducing the Q matrix;

 0